smithy-lang/smithy/1.0/_sources/spec/aws/aws-ec2-query-protocol.rst.txt

 structure members.

-Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <smithy:identifier>` of the error's :ref:`shape-id`.
+Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <smithy:Identifier>` of the error's :ref:`shape-id`.
 This can be used to distinguish which specific error has been serialized in the response.